omediadon/WorldWarRoyale/README.md

 ##### Fixed

 - Fixed enemy death
+- Fixed bullet holes being drawn on the wrong surfaces

 ## To Do List

-- Update the bullet holes
 - Add new enemies
 - Improve enemies AI
 - Improve aiming system